 Overview

 Chemistry is referred to as the ‘central science’, because it connects other sciences such as physics, biology and geology.
-It is science at a molecular level, where major advances are are occurring in many areas – including medicine, nanotechnology, sensors and environmental chemistry.
+It is science at a molecular level, where major advances are occurring in many areas – including in medicine, nanotechnology, sensors and environmental chemistry.

 In this course, you will gain the knowledge to become a skilled chemist.
-Much of your learning will be largely laboratory-based, at Curtin’s Resources and Chemistry Precinct.

 You’ll study theoretical and practical aspects of chemistry, including synthesis, analysis and spectroscopy.

-You’ll also learn problem-solving, teamwork and critical analysis skills, which can open opportunities for other careers within science.
+Much of your learning will be based in the laboratories at Curtin’s Resources and Chemistry Precinct.
+You’ll also develop problem-solving, teamwork and critical analysis skills, which can open opportunities for other careers in science.

 Analytical and Forensic Chemistry